-The Government of Newfoundland and Labrador is holding the second annual Provincial Purple Ribbon Campaign to help create awareness and prevent violence against women in the province.
+The Government of Newfoundland and Labrador is holding an annual Purple Ribbon Campaign to help create awareness and prevent violence against women in the province.

 Find out Details Here.

 Male violence against women is a serious issue in our homes, communities and workplaces, yet there is still a lack of acknowledgment and ownership of this crime.
 The subject is still very much taboo and although the severity of it in this province is alarming, to say the least, it is still very much a silent issue.